emberjs/website/source/guides/templates/handlebars-basics.md

 ### Handlebars Expressions

-Each template has an associated _controller_: this is the JavaScript object from which values displayed in the template are found.
+Each template has an associated _controller_: this is where the template finds the properties that it displays.

 You can display a property from your controller by wrapping the property name in curly braces, like this: